BBN-E/tac-kbp-eal/README.md

 * `documentsToScore`: a file listing the IDs of the documents to be scored, one per line
 * either `systemOutput` or `systemOutputsDir`.
 If `systemOutput`, the value must be a path to the system output to be scored.
 This path must have an `arguments` and a `linking` subdirectory containing a system output store and a linking store, respectively.
 If `systemOutputsDir`, the path must contain sub-directories representing the outputs of multiple systems.
 Each such sub-directory must have the format described above for `systemOutput`.

+## Baseline linking
+We provide a baseline implementation of event argument linking for those who wish to try out the 2015 scorer but have not yet developed their own algorithm.
+This baseline implementation simply links together all arguments of the same event type in a document.
+To run this, use `ApplyLinkingStrategy`.

+Parameters:
+* `argumentSystemStore`: the system's argument output
+* `linkingSystemStore`: the path to write the baseline linking to

 ## Questions
 ### How can I use the `Response`, etc. in my system's code?